-Hunger, malnutrition in Canada's Arctic nears crisisMarch 27th, 2014 in Health /
+Hunger, malnutrition in Canada's Arctic nears crisisMarch 27, 2014 in Medicine & Health / Health

 A new report highlighted Thursday growing hunger and malnutrition in Canada's Arctic as development snowballs and tastes change, and called for immediate actions to stop an "emerging public health crisis."

 The report found that most northern households are twice as likely—27 percent versus a national average of 12 percent—to face hunger or fear of starvation.